Consider this the definitive Northwoods Fiddlehead Cookbook!

 - 1 cup white rice

-- 2 tbsp fresh coarsely chopped sage leaves
+- 2 tablespoon fresh coarsely chopped sage leaves

 - 1 cup sour cream